-So long as the Second Series Bonds bear interest at a Daily Rate, Weekly Rate, Monthly Rate or Short- Term Rate, the Commission is required to cause to have on deposit with the Trustee a Letter of Credit with respect to the Second Series Bonds in accordance with the Indenture.
-The Commission will cause the Bank to deliver the Letter of Credit to the Trustee to secure the payment of principal or purchase price of and interest on the Second Series Bonds.
-However, this initial Letter of Credit does not cover the Short-Term Rate.
+So long as the Series of 2020 Bonds bear interest at a Daily Rate, Weekly Rate, Monthly Rate or Short- Term Rate, the Commission is required to cause to have on deposit with the Trustee a Letter of Credit with respect to the Series of 2020 Bonds in accordance with the Indenture.
+The Commission will cause the Bank to deliver the Letter of Credit to the Trustee to secure the payment of principal or purchase price of and interest on the Series of 2020 Bonds.
+However, the initial Letter of Credit does not cover the Short-Term Rate.
 The Commission will either obtain the consent of the Bank or a Substitute Letter of Credit if it effects a conversion to the Short-Term Rate Period.
 See "INITIAL LETTER OF CREDIT" herein.
 The Letter of Credit is being issued pursuant to the Reimbursement Agreement.
 See "THE REIMBURSEMENT AGREEMENT" herein.